madhavbpanicker/reputation-management/README.md

 - Topic Focus: Identify specific themes (e.g., product quality, customer service, marketing campaigns) discussed in relation to the brand

-[Documentation for ScraperAPI and Google Search JSON API use](Documentation/GSR-ScraperAPI-Usage.md)
+[Documentation for ScraperAPI and Google Search JSON API use](Documentation/GSR-ScraperAPI-Usage.md) The steps of Google Searching and web scraping, as well as web data filtering is automated, now.
+The program runs across 10 different car brands and gets through roughly 600 results in 6 hours, to prevent reaching a paywall with ScraperAPI.